validator/validator/README.md

 ### Standalone web server

-To run the markup checker as a standalone service (using a built-in Jetty server), open a new terminal window and invoke `vnu.jar` like this:
+To run the checker as a standalone service (using a built-in Jetty server), open a new terminal window and invoke `vnu.jar` like this:

       java -cp ~/vnu.jar nu.validator.servlet.Main 8888

 Then open [http://localhost:8888][20] in a browser.
-(To have the markup checker listen on a different port, replace `8888` with the port number.)
+(To have the checker listen on a different port, replace `8888` with the port number.)

    [20]: http://localhost:8888